ismailsimsekyazilim2107-tech/al-kitab-holy-quran/privacy-policy.md

 Last Updated: May 2026

-Al Kitab – Holy Quran & Meal (“the App”) respects user privacy and is committed to protecting user information in accordance with applicable laws and platform policies.
+Al Kitab – Holy Quran & Meal (“the App”) respects user privacy and is committed to protecting user information in accordance with applicable laws and Google Play policies.

 1. Information Collection